yeoman/yeoman.io/app/_includes/yeoman.wiki/Team-Meeting-Notes.md

 * Backbone release with test scaffold support: https://twitter.com/revathskumar/status/425503260829442049
 * Generator roadmaps for other official generator projects?
 Do we need one for webapp?
 Yes.
 Eddie: even if it just says improve testing we should do it.
 * Anyone want to implement silent support? https://github.com/yeoman/generator/issues/472 AI: Hemanth would like to put some time against this.
 * yeoman.io updates - iconography for 'yo', discussion around site layout.
 Can we try to get the designer sync'd in on these somehow or will Simon be talking to him separately?
+We'll create a new hangout that is design centric around the site.
 * Rob has a dogfood PR open.
 Waiting on some final changes before we merge it in: https://github.com/yeoman/yeoman.io/pull/120
 * AssetGraph updates: Peter - There are a few bugs I know people will hit once it gets a broader usage.
 Have some experiments on those in the pipeline.
+We now have permission from One.com to move the project over into its own org.
+We're getting design resources to create an identity for assetgraph.org.
+Feature wise, ng-min and autoprefixer were added.
+Looking into cleaning code and fixing some bugs with requirejs config in nested files.
 * Rob gave a talk on Yeoman: https://twitter.com/refreshpitt/status/425783792310034433.
 Video?

 ## Wednesday, 15th Jan